OnnoGabriel/microservice-demo-with-feathers/README.md

 <a href="https://github.com/kalisio/feathers-distributed">feathers-distributed plugin</a>.
 The plugin also realizes load balancing for the calls of the three microservices through the gateway.

 The three microservices provide only one simple test service, which is called <code>demo-service</code>.
 It has only the <code>GET</code> method implemented and accepts just one parameter.
 If this parameter is set to a value larger than zero, the service response will be delayed by the parameter value in milliseconds.
 Use this to simulate e.g. a database call.
 The services respond with a JSON object, containing the name of the service and the datetime of the call.

+This project is similar to the [example project](https://github.com/kalisio/feathers-distributed/tree/master/example) in feathers-distributed, but runs with Feathers 4.

 ## Launch